 - Monofilament nets are lighter and much easier to throw into the water.

-- They also sink faster than nylon cast nets as they are thinner and come with a slicker finish.
+- They also sink faster than nylon cast nets as they are thinner and have a slicker finish.

 - Monofilament nets are less visible in the water than white color nylon cast nets, and you will catch more bait when using them.